 - 17.2.1.
 Competitors will be seeded in the elimination ladder based on their current WWT ranking or by draw if there is no ranking available. - 17.2.2.
 Points shall be awarded according to rule 12.1.1. - 17.2.3.
-If there is a tie in total points for an individual discipline, the tie shall be broken as follows: - (i) In favour of the competitor who has beaten the other in more race/elimination scores in the relevant discipline including all discarded race/elimination results.
+If there is a tie in total points for an individual discipline, the tie shall be broken as follows:

+(i) In favor of the competitor who has beaten the other in more elimination scores in the relevant discipline including all discarded elimination results.

-- (ii) If a tie remains between two or more competitors, each competitor's race/elimination scores shall be listed in order of best to worst, and at the first point(s) where there is a difference the tie shall be broken in favour of the competitor(s) with the best scores including all discarded scores. - (iii) If a tie still remains between two or more competitors, they shall be ranked in order of their scores in the last race/elimination.
-Any remaining ties shall be broken by using the tied competitors' results in the next-to-last race/elimination scores and so on until all ties are broken.
-These results shall be used even if some of them are excluded results. - (iv) If a tie still remains between two or more competitors in the surf-freestyle discipline, the competitor(s) with the best elimination score in their last round in the last event will win.
-In case of tie, it will be broken in favour of the competitor with the highest single score.
-If a tie remains, each competitor's individual scores shall be listed in order of best to worst, even if some of them are excluded scores, and at the first point where there is a difference the tie shall be broken in favour of the competitor with the best individual score.
+(ii) If a tie remains between two or more competitors, each competitor's elimination scores shall be listed in order of best to worst, and at the first point(s) where there is a difference the tie shall be broken in favor of the competitor(s) with the best scores including all discarded scores.

+(iii) If a tie still remains between two or more competitors, they shall be ranked in order of their scores in the last elimination.
+Any remaining ties shall be broken by using the tied competitors' results in the next-to-last elimination scores and so on until all ties are broken.
+These results shall be used even if some of them are excluded results.

+If a tie still remains between two or more (iv) surf-freestyle discipline, competitors in the the competitor(s) with the best elimination score in their last round in the last event will win.
+In case of tie, it will be broken in favor of the competitor with the highest single score.
+If a tie remains, each competitor's individual scores shall be listed in order of best to worst, even if some of them are excluded scores, and at the first point where there is a difference the tie shall be broken in favor of the competitor with the best individual score.